openstax/napkin-notes/jp/reference_book_apis.md

 ## Backend Tasks

 1. The backend needs to be changed to store the previous and next page in Content::Models::Page.
-2. Do we need all within-book links in the pages to go to other reference book pages instead of to CNX?
-If so what does the FE need that link to look like?
+2. For right now, read access to the page API does not need to be restricted.

 ## Questions

 1. The frontend never needs to display a book part (CNX "collection") right?  (assuming pages (CNX "modules") are sufficient, if a user clicks on a chapter the FE can just display the first module?)
 2. Do we want to include tags present on each page in the JSON? (for what purpose I don't know yet)
+3. Do we need all within-book links in the pages to go to other reference book pages instead of to CNX?
+If so what does the FE need that link to look like?